-What should be included in a separation agreement?
+What should be included in a separation agreement in 2023?

 Any separation agreement in England and Wales needs to be entered freely by both separating individuals.
 Each of you should fully disclose any financial matters and liabilities for the duration of the separation.

 You may wish to divide up and include the following;